 Businesses and lawmakers are starting to understand that crypto provides solutions that traditional fiat currencies don’t.

 There is a powerful irony to governments accepting stablecoins as a solution to problems they themselves created.
-The more challenges regulators put up in the banking industry, the more fuel these regulators add to the fire for businesses to find alternatives through crypto and stablecoins.
+Regulators add more challenges regulators to the banking industry.
+As a result, this adds more fuel to the fire for businesses to find alternatives through crypto and stablecoins.

-Governments are worried about cryptocurrencies challenging and replacing their fiat/banking systems.
-And to counter this, they’ve implemented unreasonable banking KYC/AML requirements to limit the growth of crypto-related businesses.
+Governments see cryptocurrencies as a challenge and potential replacement of their fiat and banking systems.
+And to counter this, they’ve implemented unreasonable banking KYC AML requirements to limit the growth of crypto-related businesses.

 Laws like the one California is proposing are just the beginning.

-Over the coming years, I expect stablecoins to grow exponentially as businesses that cannot access traditional banking systems seek solutions to their problems.
+Over the coming years, I expect stablecoins to grow exponentially.
+Businesses that cannot access traditional banking systems increasingly seek solutions to their problems.
 And as the stablecoin ecosystem grows, others will be drawn into it.

 Stablecoins will be the gateway into the world of crypto for millions of users.